openai/gym/docs/environments.md

 1) non normalized observation corresponding directly to the dynamical state
 2) normalized observation with dynamical state captured in `info['state']`
 3) action spaces are continuous
-4) system parameters (mass, length, etc.) can be specificed
+4) system parameters (mass, length, etc.) can be specified
 5) reset function (to specify initial conditions) can be specified.

 Learn more here: https://github.com/acxz/gym-ccc